micGuerr/MiNPAT/doc/installation/longan.md

 ```bash
 git clone https://github.com/micGuerr/LongitudinalMRI.git
 ```
-After entering your GitHub username and password the download should begin.
+After entering your GitHub username and password the download should start.

-NB: keep track of the folder where you cloned LongAnMRI, as it will be need for configuration later.
+NB: keep track of the folder where you cloned LongAnMRI, as it will be need for configuration, later.

-## Other options
+## Other downloading options
 Alternatively, you can download the .zip file from the main [LongAnMRI](https://github.com/micGuerr/LongitudinalMRI) page, by pressing on the *code* button and then on *Download ZIP*.

 Next, navigate to the `Downloads` folder: